kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 # Set up experiment tracking

-[Kedro-Viz](https://github.com/quantumblacklabs/kedro-viz) supports native experiment tracking from [version 4.1.0](https://github.com/quantumblacklabs/kedro-viz/releases/tag/v4.1.0) onwards.
-On having enabled Experiment tracking on your Kedro project, you will be able to access, edit and compare your runs directly from the Kedro-Viz web app.
+Experiment tracking is the process of saving all machine-learning related experiment information so that it is easy to find and compare past runs.[Kedro-Viz](https://github.com/quantumblacklabs/kedro-viz) supports native experiment tracking from [version 4.1.0](https://github.com/quantumblacklabs/kedro-viz/releases/tag/v4.1.0) onwards.
+When experiment tracking is enabled in your Kedro project, you will be able to access, edit and compare your experiments directly from the Kedro-Viz web app.

+Enabling experiment tracking features on Kedro-Viz relies on [setting up a session store to capture experiment metadata](#set-up-session-store), [experiment tracking datasets to let Kedro know what metrics should be tracked](#set-up-tracking-datasets) and [modifying your nodes and pipelines to output those metrics](#setting-up-your-nodes-and-pipelines-to-log-metrics).

-This tutorial will provide a step by step process to set up experiment tracking and access your logged metrics from each run on Kedro-Viz , using the starter project Kedro-spaceflights as outlined in [this tutorial](../03_tutorial/01_spaceflights_tutorial.md).
+This tutorial will provide a step by step process to set up experiment tracking and access your logged metrics from each run on Kedro-Viz, using the starter project Kedro-spaceflights as outlined in [this tutorial](../03_tutorial/01_spaceflights_tutorial.md).
 You can also jump directly to [this section](../03_tutorial/02_experiment_tracking.md) for direct reference in setting up experiment tracking for your Kedro project.

 ## Project setup